keverw/mailkit/readme.md

 * **headers** - An object of additional header fields `{"X-Key-Name": "key value"}` (values are passed as is, you should do your own encoding to 7bit if needed)
 * **attachments** - An array of attachment objects.
 See attachment fields for more details.
-* **envelope** - optional SMTP envelope, if auto generated envelope is not suitable
+* **envelope** - optional SMTP envelope, if auto generated envelope is not suitable **messageId** - optional Message-Id value, random value will be generated if not set.
+Set to false to omit the Message-Id header

 **Layout:**